SECURITIES AND EXCHANGE COMMISSION

 Item 2.02.
 Results of Operations and Financial Condition.

-On May 6, 2020, Jounce Therapeutics, Inc., a Delaware corporation (the “Company”), issued a press release announcing financial results for the quarter ended March 31, 2020.
+On March 2, 2022, Jounce Therapeutics, Inc., a Delaware corporation (the “Company”), issued a press release announcing financial results for the quarter and year ended December 31, 2021.
 A copy of the press release is being furnished as Exhibit 99.1 to this Current Report on Form 8-K.

 The information contained in Item 2.02 in this Current Report on Form 8-K (including Exhibit 99.1) shall not be deemed “filed” for purposes of Section 18 of the Securities Exchange Act of 1934 (the “Exchange Act”) or otherwise subject to the liabilities of that section, nor shall it be deemed incorporated by reference in any filing under the Securities Act of 1933 or the Exchange Act, except as expressly set forth by specific reference in such a filing.